Tannin: Tannin uses and market

-Tannins have been used since antiquity in the processes of tanning hides for leather, and in helping preserve iron artefacts (as with Japanese iron teapots).
+Tannins have been used since antiquity in the processes of tanning hides for leather, and in helping preserve iron artifacts (as with Japanese iron teapots).

 Industrial tannin production began at the beginning of the 19th century with the industrial revolution, to produce tanning material for the need for more leather.
 Before that time, processes used plant material and were long (up to six months).

 There was a collapse in the vegetable tannin market in the 1950s–1960s, due to the appearance of synthetic tannins, which were invented in response to a scarcity of vegetable tannins during World War II.
 At that time, many small tannin industry sites closed.
 Vegetable tannins are estimated to be used for the production of 10–20% of the global leather production.

 The cost of the final product depends on the method used to extract the tannins, in particular the use of solvents, alkali and other chemicals used (for instance glycerin).
 For large quantities, the most cost-effective method is hot water extraction.

 Tannic acid is used worldwide as clarifying agent in alcoholic drinks and as aroma ingredient in both alcoholic and soft drinks or juices.
 Tannins from different botanical origins also find extensive uses in the wine industry.

 Uses

 Tannins are an important ingredient in the process of tanning leather.
 Tanbark from oak, mimosa, chestnut and quebracho tree has traditionally been the primary source of tannery tannin, though inorganic tanning agents are also in use today and account for 90% of the world's leather production.

 Tannins produce different colors with ferric chloride (either blue, blue black, or green to greenish-black) according to the type of tannin.
 Iron gall ink is produced by treating a solution of tannins with iron(II) sulfate.

 Tannins can also be used as a mordant, and is especially useful in natural dyeing of cellulose fibers such as cotton.
 The type of tannin used may or may not have an impact on the final color of the fiber.

 Tannin is a component in a type of industrial particleboard adhesive developed jointly by the Tanzania Industrial Research and Development Organization and Forintek Labs Canada.
 Pinus radiata tannins has been investigated for the production of wood adhesives.

 Condensed tannins, e.g., quebracho tannin, and Hydrolyzable tannins, e.g., chestnut tannin, appear to be able to substitute a high proportion of synthetic phenol in phenol-formaldehyde resins for wood particleboard.

-Tannins can be used for production of anti-corrosive primers for treating rusted steel surfaces prior to painting, converting rust to iron tannate and condolidating and sealing the surface.
+Tannins can be used for production of anti-corrosive primers for treating rusted steel surfaces prior to painting, converting rust to iron tannate and consolidating and sealing the surface.

 The use of resins made of tannins has been investigated to remove mercury and methylmercury from solution.
 Immobilized tannins have been tested to recover uranium from seawater.